 - As a filling for empandas

-- With cauliflower rice
+- With brown rice or cauliflower rice

 - As a filling for wraps or tacos